-Mr. Sabo has been rated BV by Martindale-Hubbell.
+Mr. Sabo is rated BV by Martindale-Hubbell.

 Selected Representative Matters:

-Medical Malpractice, Wrongful death (Philadelphia County, PA) – Plaintiff’s decedent, a 66-year-old woman, underwent endoscopy and colonoscopy performed by defendant gastroenterologist.
+Medical Malpractice, Wrongful Death (Philadelphia County, PA) – Plaintiff’s decedent, a 66-year-old woman, underwent endoscopy and colonoscopy performed by defendant gastroenterologist.
 The upper endoscopy showed evidence of non-erosive esophageal reflux disease.
 A biopsy of the distal esophagus taken at the time suggested only gastroesophageal reflux disease (GERD).
 There was no evidence of intestinal metaplasia (a precancerous condition requiring treatment).
-Decedent subsequently presented to the emergency department with severe abdominal pain radiating to her mid-back with nausea and vomiting for approximately four days prior.
+Decedent subsequently presented to the emergency department with severe abdominal pain radiating to her mid-back, with nausea and vomiting for approximately four days prior.
 She was immediately sent to interventional radiology and underwent an IR thrombectomy (a procedure to remove a blood clot) of the superior mesenteric artery (SMA) which had been noted to completely thrombosed.
 She also underwent an exploratory laparotomy, with removal of adhesions, small bowel resection of approximately 30 cm and placement of a wound vac for the resulting open abdomen.
 Subsequently, the entire small bowel had become ischemic (restricted in blood supply) and was unresectable at that time.
 She was then placed on comfort care with withdrawal of all other care.
 According to the certificate of death, the primary cause was cardiac arrest, secondary cause was bowel ischemia.
-Plaintiff alleged failure on the part of Michael’s client, a gastroenterologist, to order a CT Scan immediately following the endoscopy and colonoscopy.
+Plaintiff alleged failure on the part of Mr. Sabo’s client, a gastroenterologist, to order a CT scan immediately following the endoscopy and colonoscopy.
 Plaintiff’s pre-trial demand was $1.7 million.
 The parties agreed to submit the matter to an arbitration with the arbitrator finding in favor of defendants.

 Construction, wrongful death (Camden County, New Jersey) – Plaintiff’s decedent was a 26-year-old laborer who was killed when he fell from a ladder and was crushed by an 800 pound I-beam.
-Through exhaustive and sometimes contentious discovery, Michael was able to prove that decedent caused the accident by violating known job safety rules.
+Through exhaustive and sometimes contentious discovery, Mr. Sabo was able to prove that decedent caused the accident by violating known job safety rules.
 It was also proven that decedent was illegally in the United States and suffered a nominal pecuniary loss as a result.
 The case resolved for a nominal amount at mediation.

-Medical malpractice, informed consent, wrongful death (Philadelphia County PA) – In a case of first impression, Michael successfully argued to the Pennsylvania Supreme Court that a hospital, as a matter of law, could not be held vicariously liable for the alleged failure of one of its employee physicians to obtain a patient’s informed consent to a procedure.
+Medical malpractice, informed consent, wrongful death (Philadelphia County PA) – In a case of first impression, Mr. Sabo successfully argued to the Pennsylvania Supreme Court that a hospital, as a matter of law, could not be held vicariously liable for the alleged failure of one of its employee physicians to obtain a patient’s informed consent to a procedure.
 Valles v.
 Albert Einstein Medical Center, et al, 805 A.2d 1232 (Pa.
 2002)

-Medical malpractice, failure to diagnose (Philadelphia County PA) – Plaintiff alleged that defendant hospital and its emergency room physician were negligent for failing to discover and remove a foreign object from plaintiff’s cheek following an accident.
+Medical malpractice, failure to diagnose (Philadelphia County PA) – Plaintiff alleged that Defendant hospital and its emergency room physician were negligent for failing to discover and remove a foreign object from plaintiff’s cheek following an accident.
 The jury returned a verdict in favor of all defendants.

-Medical malpractice, wrongful death (Philadelphia County PA) – Plaintiff alleged defendant was negligent in failing to perform surgery on her decedent.
+Medical malpractice, wrongful death (Philadelphia County PA) – Plaintiff alleged Defendant was negligent in failing to perform surgery on her decedent.
 Plaintiff’s demand was in excess of $1 million.
 Following trial the jury was deadlocked.
 The case was then submitted to an arbitration with a finding in favor of the client.

-Medical malpractice, wrongful death, thyroid storm (Philadelphia County PA) – Plaintiff’s decedent presented to the defendant Medical Center with a chief complaint of syncope with shortness of breath, lightheadedness and a racing heart beat.
-She had a 4 day history of increasing shortness of breath, positive history of asthma, sweats/chills and vomiting.
+Medical malpractice, shoulder dystocia, birth-related injury (Philadelphia County PA) – Plaintiffs alleged Defendant maternal fetal medicine specialists were negligent in the prenatal care and delivery of the minor Plaintiff, resulting in shoulder dystocia.
+Due to her injury, minor Plaintiff underwent a series of surgeries to alleviate her brachial plexus injury.
+Plaintiffs’ demand was $7 million.
+The jury returned a verdict in favor of all Defendants.Medical malpractice, wrongful death, thyroid storm (Philadelphia County PA) – Plaintiff’s decedent presented to the Defendant Medical Center with a chief complaint of syncope with shortness of breath, lightheadedness and a racing heartbeat.
+She had a four-day history of increasing shortness of breath, positive history of asthma, sweats/chills and vomiting.
 The clinical suspicion was thyroid storm.
 The following day she suffered a cardiopulmonary arrest.
 The patient was resuscitated and intubated but expired several weeks later.
 Plaintiff contended that the care and treatment, particularly the medications administered in the first 24 hours of presentation, caused decedent’s collapse and ultimately her death.
 Plaintiff’s demand had been $3 million.
-During arbitration, Michael was able to prove that all care and treatment was appropriate, thus resulting in an award in favor of the client.
+During arbitration, Mr. Sabo was able to prove that all care and treatment was appropriate, thus finding in favor of the client.